TheFirstQuestion/react-native-phone-input/README.md

 International phone number input for React Native with country picker supporting 235 countries.
 Uses [ruimarinho/google-libphonenumber](https://github.com/ruimarinho/google-libphonenumber) to validate input and automatically translates to valid e164 format.

-Forked from [@sesamsolutions/phone-input](https://github.com/sesamsolutions/react-native-phone-input).
+This repo is a fork of [@sesamsolutions/phone-input](https://github.com/sesamsolutions/react-native-phone-input).
 Notable changes:

 - Added autofill support for iOS and Android
 - Phone number is formatted as you type